CasparKielwein/Aaargh/Classes.md

 #### Lvl 1: Twin Strike
 Perform Two attacks
 #### Lvl 2: Leg Cutter
-When you hit with both attacks of your Twin Strike you can spend a Manouver Point to knock the target prone.
+When you hit with both attacks of your Twin Strike you can spend a Maneuver Point to knock the target prone.
 #### Lvl 3: Third Strike
-When you hit with both attacks of your Twin Strike, you can spend a Manouver Point to perform a third attack.
+When you hit with both attacks of your Twin Strike, you can spend a Maneuver Point to perform a third attack.

 ## Sorcerer